lemoyneolivier/Lemower/README.md

 # the objective is to handle a mowing robot with onboarded software based on Node JS :
 # a Web server to manage the mower activity
 # an API server to manage Arduino Communication to :
-# - manage auhtorisaton and mowing orders
+# - manage authorisation and mowing orders
 # - manage localisation and map